 East-Central Indiana

-The train stops in Connersville after 1 a.m. on Wednesday, Friday and Sunday, and you’ll follow the same instructions as above, with travel to Alexandria, Virginia or Washington D.C., then transfer to the Silver Meteor or Silver Star.
+Also on the Cardinal route, the Connersville Amtrak Station is near New Castle, Rushville and Richmond, Indiana.
+The train stops in Connersville after 1 a.m. on Wednesday, Friday and Sunday, and you’ll follow the same instructions as above, with travel to Alexandria, Virginia or Washington D.C., then transfer to the Silver Meteor.

 West-Central Indiana

-From West-Central Indiana, you can also drive to Champaign-Urbana in Illinois to board the City of New Orleans train for a 16-hour trip to New Orleans.
+To reach the panhandle, you can also drive to Champaign-Urbana in Illinois to board the City of New Orleans train for a 16-hour trip to New Orleans.
 This option works well if you are willing to rent a car in New Orleans and drive to Florida from there.
+Overnight parking is an option at the Champaign-Urbana Amtrak Station.
+Drive time from Lafayette is about 1.5 hours and from Crawfordsville about 1 hour and 15 minutes.

 Northwest Indiana